BatchClayderman/FinTech_CCST9080_2024-2025-2/Tutorials (10%)/Tutorial Arrangement.md

 Students need to attend **ONE** tutorial session face-to-face **EVERY WEEK** to accomplish the **10** tutorials required in this course.
 The overall average grade of all the tutorials (except the quiz and the final project presentation) counts as 10% of the final grade.

 There are five available tutorial sessions each Monday and five each Tuesday.
-Please pick a suitable time to register.
+Please pick a suitable tutorial session to register.
 Selections need to be done from 0:00 on January 23rd to 23:59 on January 26th.
-Every tutorial session is set with a maximum limitation of 13 students, and it works as **FIRST COME FIRST SERVE**.
+Every tutorial session is set with a maximum limitation of 13 students during the registry period, which works as **FIRST COME FIRST SERVE**.
 You can change your tutorial session multiple times during the opening period.
+Currently, the registry system is closed.

 | Session | Weekday | Start | End | Venue |
 | - | - | - | - | - |